Runnable/dockerfiles/README.md

 dockerfiles
 ===========

-Dockerfiles for various stacks and appliances
+This repository contains a collection of Docker build contexts for various stacks in use on Runnable.com.

+Please feel free to contribute.